mopemope/meinheld/README.rst

 This is a high performance python wsgi web server.

-Thus this is yet an another asynchronous web server like gevent.

 And meinheld is a WSGI compliant web server.
 (PEP333 and PEP3333 supported)

 You can also join us in `meinheld mailing list`_ and `#meinheld`_ on freenode_